sadra-hub/5sc28-machineLearningForSystemsAndControl/README.md

 # 5SC28 - Machine Learning for Systems and Control

-This repository contains information on the course 5SC28

 This repository contains exercises and materials for the course **5SC28** at **TU Eindhoven**: *Machine Learning for Systems and Control*.
-It is structured into two main directories, each containing data and scripts relevant to Assignment 1 and Assignment 2.

 ## Contributors